Sound Devices MixPre-3 Audio Recorder/Mixer mounted to work with a Red Giant camera.

-It has been ten years since the first video-capable DSLR cameras hit the market.
+It has been over ten years since the first video-capable DSLR cameras hit the market.
 Not only did the new generation of smaller video cameras turn the video production on its head, but it propelled a decade of innovation of high-quality audio for these small cameras.

 It is hard to believe what has happened since Nikon introduced its D90 in the summer of 2008 and Canon quickly followed with its EOS 5D Mark II.
 These cameras, with their large sensors and low cost, literally transformed the making of video.
 Today, some models are so good they challenge on many fronts the most expensive video cameras in the world.

 When camera manufacturers brought video to these small cameras, audio was not on their minds.
 They first focused on allowing 35mm-sized still cameras make video — period.
 Most earlier models didn’t have microphone inputs, headphone outputs or any way to measure audio levels.
 It was automatic gain only with lousy quality built-in camera microphones.

 Today, much has changed.
 Users stepped up to the plate and designed audio fixes.
 Outboard interfaces were designed.
 Sync software was developed for double-system sound.
 A new generation of ultra high-quality mixer-recorders have debuted.
 At the same time, the new technology has driven the costs down.
 It is truly a golden age of personal video and audio.

 Camera manufacturers are now giving more consideration to audio — greatly improving their camera designs for sound.
 Most good quality cameras now have mic inputs, headphone outputs and audio metering built into the software.
 Sony and Panasonic offer professional audio adapters that allow pro-level XLR mics to be connected to their cameras.
 This does not mean the sound quality of most cameras has dramatically improved.
 It has not.
 It’s just now more convenient.
 But the audio is better and good enough for many non-critical uses.